The Calgary Public Library Foundation empowers people to make a difference in their community.

 More than a century ago, Annie Davidson and founding members of the Calgary Women’s Literacy Club stirred our city to action and secured the public and financial support to build the first library.
-They saw the library as an investment for their families and generations of Calgarians that would follow.
-Andrew Carnegie’s donation of $80,000 in 1908 helped to build this library and lives as a legacy of one of Calgary’s first large philanthropic gifts.
+They saw the Library as an investment for their families and generations of Calgarians that would follow.
+Andrew Carnegie’s donation of $80,000 in 1908 helped to build the Memorial Park Library and lives as a legacy of one of Calgary’s first large philanthropic gifts.

 The Calgary Public Library Foundation is proud of these entrepreneurial roots and we are pleased to carry on this work today.
 Funds raised by the Foundation do not replace the Library’s core funding, but enhance collections, programs and services.